 What can I do to protect myself from catching the coronavirus?

 The most important step is to practice excellent hand hygiene by frequently washing hands with soap and water for 20 seconds.
 Avoid touching your face, especially your eyes, mouth, and nose.
 Public health officials urge people to tightly limit gatherings and to stay home as much as possible.
 Social distancing is important to limit the spread of the virus.
 It’s safe to go out for walks — just try to remain six feet away from anyone who doesn’t live with you.
+Many states now require people to wear a cloth mask in public, especially in places where it’s hard to carefully observe social distancing.
+Even a cloth mask, when used to cover the mouth and nose completely, helps protect you and others.

 If you have a mild cough or cold, stay at home and limit exposures to other people.
 Sneeze and cough into a tissue that you discard immediately, or into your elbow, to avoid making others sick.
 Hydration and adequate rest also are important in maintaining the health of your immune system.